 Acquiring distressed assets can be a lucrative way to expand and diversify an investor’s portfolio, but before taking this step, a buyer should undertake a requisite amount of due diligence to determine whether the acquisition will not only be profitable but will also be relatively risk free.
 Whether the acquisition is outside or inside insolvency, an understanding of insolvency law and knowledge of the ways in which those laws can be implemented is required to maximise the chances of achieving a successful acquisition.
 A prospective buyer is always encouraged to consult competent and effective counsel and other professional advisors as early as possible to ensure time, effort and cost are deployed efficiently.

 Is this brief too brief?
-Want to know more about acquiring distressed assets? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A and Turnaround teams.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Want to know more about acquiring distressed assets? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A and corporate law team, just reach out and we’ll gladly help.